-The surface of the wood components are roughly planed, joints cut and the chest assembled.
-The drawers made of paulownia and cedar wood are now planed to ensure a smooth fit.
+The surface of the wood components are roughly planed, the joints are cut, and the chest is assembled.
+The drawers made of paulownia and cedar wood are planed in this step to ensure a smooth fit.

-The sap (raw lacquer) is collected from 15 to 20 year old lacquer trees, and dried in the sun; the 95% or so water content evaporates to make akaro lacquer.
+The raw lacquer is collected from fifteen to twenty year old lacquer trees and dried in the sun.
+About 95% of the water content evaporates to make akaro lacquer.

-The chest is smoothed and polished and receives its first coat of lacquer.
-There are three types of lacquering techniques: fuki-urushi-nuri (repeated lacquering and polishing), kijiro-nuri (clear lacquering), and shuiro-urushi-nuri (vermilion lacquering).
+The chest is smoothed, polished, and receives its first coat of lacquer.
+There are three types of lacquering techniques: repeated lacquering and polishing, clear lacquering, and vermilion lacquering.

 - 8. Drying

-After lacquering, the chest is placed in a high-humidity muro room to dry; this lacquering and drying process is repeated about ten times.
+After lacquering, the chest is placed in a high-humidity room to dry.
+This lacquering and drying process is repeated about ten times.

-Designs are drawn on washi (Japanese traditional paper) and chased using hand gravers; depending on the design, scores of hand-made gravers may be used.
+Designs are drawn on washi (Japanese traditional paper) and embossed using chisels.
+Depending on the design, multiple chisels may be used.

-Patterns with complicated lines are chased line by line, and embossed sections are hammered and raised from the reverse side.
+Patterns with complicated lines are done line by line, and embossed sections are hammered and raised from the reverse side.

-Each chased fitting receives an individual and carefully applied coat of antirust, followed by color coating.
+Each embossed fitting receives an individual and carefully applied coat of anti-rust, followed by a color coating.

-The metal fittings may receive an oxidized finish or be copper- or silver-plated to give them an attractive patina.
+The metal fittings may receive an oxidized finish or be copper- or silver-plated to give them a nice patina.

 - 11. Finishing

-In this last stage, rust-resistant brass nails are used to affix the metal ornaments and fittings to the lacquered chest and after a final and careful inspection, the chest is completed.
+In this last step, rust-resistant brass nails are used to affix the metal ornaments and fittings to the lacquered chest and after a final and careful inspection, the chest is completed.

 See more Wood, bamboo crafts